evgenyneu/evgenii.com/blog/_posts/2020-03-12-model-covid19-with-logistic-function.md

 where `K` is the total number of people.

 At the start of an epidemic, the number of infected people `N` is small, and therefore Equation 3 gives almost the same result as Equation 1.
 In other words, at the beginning, Equation 3 describes exponential spread of disease.
-As the number of infected people `N` gets closer to the total number of people `K`, however, the term `N/K` starts to approach 1, and `(1 - N/K)` terms approaches zero.
+However, as the number of infected people `N` gets closer to the total number of people `K`, the term `N/K` starts to approach 1, and `(1 - N/K)` terms approaches zero.
 Consequently, the rate of change `dN/dT` also approaches zero.
 This means that  the spread of the disease slows down when many people are ill.

 Equation 3 sounds reasonable and it is called logistic growth model.
 This equation can be solved symbolically to get the general solution:
 <div class='Equation isTextCentered'>